From technology that puts employees front-and-center to better vacation policies, employee engagement trends are constantly buzzed-about.

 12. Be socially responsible.

 Whether you create a recycling program, offer opportunities to volunteer together, or encourage employees to take time off for a good cause, socially responsible companies have happier employees.
 And, they secure more top talent.
-Some 81 percent of millennials expect companies to be good corporate citizens.
+Some 81% of millennials expect companies to be good corporate citizens.

 With millennials making up the largest generation in today’s workforce, not making moves for social good can cause a disconnect with the people who work for you.
 A moral disconnect leads to a lack of support for your company mission, and ultimately, to higher disengagement, lower empowerment, and burnout.